Gigitiki/Gigitiki.github.io/_posts/2021-03-07-trial-post.md

 *Why spilling?*

 The idea of open blogging came at the time when I found that no one was interested at deep serious thoughts in private social circles.
 In the meantime I was caught up between the political currents and could not register my voice with either of the sides.
-I have grown uncomfortable at how social events or individuals have been framed to get away things I concern.
+I have grown uncomfortable at how social events or individuals are framed to get away things I concern.

 *Disclaimer of Interest?*